-One of the most common factors that lead to addiction is depression.
-Many will use a particular drug to help themselves deal with difficulties in their lives.
-However, this can lead to a vicious circle which makes their depression worse and creates a reliance on using substances to help them deal with the stress in their lives.
-Part of our alcohol and drug rehabilitation programmes is to raise the client’s self-esteem which will help to eradicate the need to use substances.
-However, it is far more preferable to prevent addiction and dependence from developing in the first place.
+Depression is the most common mental health disorder, and it effects more than 264 million people globally (WHO).
+It can impact people in a myriad of different ways, from mood fluctuations to day-to-day debilitation, and can become a serious health condition if suffered over a sustained period of time.
+Some sufferers choose to take drugs or alcohol as a means of reducing the symptoms of depression, but this can lead symptoms to worsen in the long-term and cause the individual to sustain other health conditions.
+Part of our alcohol and drug rehabilitation programmes is to raise the client’s self-esteem, helping to eradicate the need to use substances, but it is far more preferable to prevent addiction and dependence from developing in the first place.
 Being able to cope with depression in the correct way is essential to avoid getting trapped in the cycle of addiction.

 Many will not even be aware that they have depression, or they may have only just started on the slippery slope.
 Therefore, it is important to make improvements to your lifestyle before the cycle of depression takes over.
 Here are some tips on how you can help to combat depression:

 If you are suffering from depression, make sure that you see your local GP as soon as possible.
 Less than half of those with symptoms of a mental illness actively seek help, and there can be numerous reasons for this.
 Some of the most common reasons for not accessing treatment include financial reasons, believing that the symptoms can be dealt with individually and not knowing what options are available.
 This vital first step can help in several ways.
 Simply being diagnosed with depression helps; this gives an explanation as to why you may be feeling the way you are and why simple tasks seem so difficult.
 The doctor can also look for the reasons that may be triggering depression and find ways to combat it.
 Finally, your GP is best qualified to advise you on how you can change your lifestyle to make life easier to cope with.